Monobasic sodium phosphate, dibasic sodium phosphate

 Consumer Medicine Information

-WARNING: Serious dehydration and/or electrolyte disturbances may occur in some ‘at risk’ patients.
+WARNING: Life threatening dehydration and/or electrolyte disturbances may occur in some people.
 Read the section “Before you take Diacol®” and if you think you could be at risk, discuss with your doctor and do not take this product without his/her approval.

 What is in this leaflet